sfeltner-godaddy/rr-streamlining/README.md

       AwsWeb103 --> AwsPriv000  %% Keep for now - further review.
 Maybe move to on-prem and acq

-      %% Privacy and Compliance
-      AwsPriv000{"NEED GATING QUESTION - Do you have Privacy or Compliance concerns?"}
-      AwsPriv000 -->|Yes| AwsPriv600
-      AwsPriv000 ---->|No| AwsML801
-      AwsPriv600{"Does this project utilize a separate account for payment processing?"}
-      AwsPriv600 --> AwsPriv604

       %% Machine Learning
       AwsML000{"Will this project be using machine learning before your next readiness review?"}
       AwsML000 -->|Yes| AwsML801